At least 15 people are dead after mass shooting at a Prague university

 Authorities evacuated everyone from the building and police said they were still searching the area, including the balcony, for explosives.

 The building forms part of the square and faces a bridge across the river with a view of Prague Castle, the seat of the Czech presidency.
-President Petr Pavel said he was “shocked” by what happened and offered his condolences to the relatives of the victims.
+President Petr Pavel said he was “shocked” by what happened and offered his condolences to the relatives of the victims, as did leaders of Germany, France and Slovakia, the European Union and Israel.

-Some video footage showed people being evacuated from the building and others trying to hide by a wall.
+Some video footage showed people being evacuated from the building and others trying to hide behind a wall.

-The Czech government planned to meet later Thursday for an emergency session to discuss the shooting.
+Ivo Havranek, a diving instructor, said he was near the building when he heard a shot ring out, but he didn’t quite believe that was what he had heard.

+“Only at the moment when I saw the fully equipped riot police with bulletproof vests and shields, it looked to me that I had found myself in a movie,” Havranek said.
+“But it was obvious that nobody was shooting a movie.”